Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-2/problem_1.md

 - The calculator we are writing is based on [this calculator](https://www.investor.gov/financial-tools-calculators/calculators/compound-interest-calculator).
 Use it to help understand how compound interest works.
 Lots of our test cases are generated using this calculator.
 See [this](problem_1_result_comparison.md) for a comparison between the web calculator and our use cases.

 - All tests are given.
-This serves as validation, but more importantly, use it as a *manual* to figure out how the code should work
+This serves as validation, but more importantly, use it as a *manual* to figure out how the code should work.

-- There's only one function for you to write [here](https://github.com/a-teaching-goose/2022-342-sprint-2/blob/ef3c29a4dead1935f3424a9b7b8fd8eff5396fca/src/problem_1.cpp#L4)
+- There's only one function for you to write [here](https://github.com/a-teaching-goose/2022-342-sprint-2/blob/ef3c29a4dead1935f3424a9b7b8fd8eff5396fca/src/problem_1.cpp#L4).

 - Computation is done in floating point number, so *round-off error* is an issue.
 See [this](https://en.wikipedia.org/wiki/Round-off_error) for an intro.